-In pursuit of our objectives, public diplomacy will amplify the United States' diplomatic efforts on a range of critical issues including climate change, COVID-19 vaccine efficacy, human rights, and English language skills.
+In pursuit of our objectives, public diplomacy will amplify the United States' diplomatic efforts on a range of critical issues including climate change, human rights, English language skills, and support of Kyrgyz language and culture.
 Using new media tools and strategies, we will engage young people through a variety of platforms and increase Kyrgyz and local language content to reach larger audiences across the country.
 Our messaging will also counter disinformation and encourage media literacy among diverse groups including journalists and youth.